Christina Aguilera Fragrances: Commercial performance

 The brand is sold in North America, Latin America, Asia and Europe—market of which it is commonly referred to as the "number-one celebrity fragrance brand".
 From the start of scent's line distribution, its products proved to be a commercial success.
 In its debut year at stores, Procter & Gamble (P&G) executives estimated that the brand could do $50 million wholesale sales worldwide, with $20 million coming from the United States alone.
 After its production and distribution rights been bought out by Elizabeth Arden, Inc., was reported that the fragrance line had $80 million in sales in January 2016 according to Stifel analyst Mark Astrachan.

 In 2007, according to The Perfume Shop managing director Jeremy Seigal, Aguilera's debut fragrance was among the top five best-selling scents in its stores in the United Kingdom and Ireland.
 In the same year, according to reports from Superdrug's stores, it was the second and third celebrity fragrance most commercialized in the countries in 2007 and 2008, respectively.
 In general distributions, its perfumes were ranked among the United Kingdom best-sellers in 2007, 2009, and 2010.
 In 2008, Aguilera attended a promotional event for its scents line at the Macy's Herald Square, attracting over $50,000 in sales that weekend alone.
+The brand's parent company, Revlon, filed for Chapter 11 bankruptcy in June 2022, and eventually emerged from it in early 2023.